fiskaltrust/rollout-doc/getting-started/operator-onboarding/invitation-process.md

 ![invitation via csv file](images/6-onboarding-portal.png "6-onboarding")

-1. Choose PosOperator / Invitation
+1. Choose the fiskaltrust.Portal and PosOperator / Invitation.
 2. Check the configurations of the invitations as previously described [_here_](#preparation-of-invitations).
-3. Download the demo CSV file.
+3. Use [Download demo CSV file].
 4. Open the the demo CSV file.
-5. See the [_explanation below_](fields-of-the-csv-file), add the requested data of the PosOperators and save the date as a CSV file.
+5. See the explanations [_below_](#fields-of-the-csv-file), add the requested data of the PosOperators and save the date as a CSV file.
 6. Change  again to the fiskaltrust.Portal and choose PosOperator / Invitation / PosOperators that should be invited.
 7. Use [Choose file...] to set your CSV file.
 8. With [Import] the data are uploaded and analyzed to avoid duplicate or incomplete records.
 You can control or add data to each record.